 Undetectable HIV means a person with HIV has a viral load that is so low the virus cannot be passed on.
 This is known as an undetectable=untransmittable status (U=U) and is achieved by

 Doctors define viral load as the number of HIV copies in a milliliter of blood (copies/ml).
 In essence, it refers to the amount of HIV in a person’s blood.

 The main goal of ART is to reach and maintain viral suppression.
 This happens when a person living with HIV has a very low viral load or fewer than 200 copies of HIV per milliliters of blood (<200 copies/mL).

-Viral suppression reduces a person’s risk of passing HIV onto someone else while also lowering their chances of developing HIV complications.
+There is no cure for HIV, but viral suppression reduces a person’s risk of passing HIV onto someone else while also lowering their chances of developing HIV complications.

 ART can even reduce someone’s viral load to undetectable levels, which makes HIV untransmittable.

 An HIV-positive person’s viral load is undetectable when they have so little virus in their blood that a standard lab test cannot detect it.
 When someone’s viral load is undetectable, they cannot pass HIV to someone else through sex.
 This is supported by “an overwhelming body of clinical evidence,” according to the National Institute of Allergy and Infectious Diseases.